 Claire Fountain—celebrity yoga teacher, personal trainer, and wellness expert—founded #TrillYoga with her unorthodox approach to break stigmas and stereotypes in the yoga and wellness space.
 Since getting into yoga for depression and anxiety, she has also been a mental health advocate beyond all her fitness endeavors.
 She has an ebook series called Built and Bendy that promotes strength training and flexibility, mindfulness, and leading your health goals from a positive place.
 She also happens to be a sustainability enthusiast—which is why we tapped her for her pointers on consuming more consciously.

-In honor of Earth Day, my beloved THE/THIRTY asked me if I could share my conscious-consumer favorites.
-Since I was a teenager working in a co-op, I’ve been aware that food, products, and everything we consume are part of a greater ecosystem.
-From spending years writing about foodways and living on a farm to now being at the forefront of wellness culture, I’m always happy to share what I’ve learned.
+In honor of sustainability month, my beloved THE/THIRTY asked me if I could share my conscious-consumer favorites.
+Since I was a teenager working in a co-op, I've been aware that food, products, and everything we consume is part of a greater ecosystem.
+From spending years writing about foodways and living on a farm to now being at the forefront of wellness culture, I'm always happy to share what I've learned.

 Though it can be overwhelming to think about taking on a more thoughtful life, it really is a combination of the decisions we make every day.
 Each decision can have a positive or negative impact.
 We can decide how much we'd like to do and which methods or items work for us.